chetan/sidekiq-recycler/README.md

 will gracefully terminate.
 If any jobs are still running beyond a further time threshold, they will be killed and requeued.

+sidekiq-recycler is best used with a process monitor like god, monit, upstart, etc, so that your sidekick process will be properly restarted after it quits.

 ## Quickstart